IIIF/api/source/api/discovery/0.1/index.md

 }
 ```

-### 2.3.
+#### 2.1.3.
 Level 2: Complete Change List

 At the most detailed level, a log of all of the Activities that have taken place can be recorded, with the likelihood of multiple Activities per IIIF resource.
-This allows the additional types of "Create" and "Delete", enabling a synchronization process to remove resources as well as add them.
-This would also allow for the complete history of a resource to be reconstructed, if each version has an archived representation.
+This allows the additional types of "Create" and "Delete", enabling a synchronization process to remove resources as well as add or update them.
 The list might end up very long if there are many changes to resources, however this is not a typical situation, and the cost is still reasonable as each entry is short and can be compressed both on disk and at the HTTP(S) transport layer.

 Example Level 2 Activity: